mfuellbier/ec2-proxies/README.md

 `aws-proxies.py start -k name-ssh` starts one t2.micro instance, connects to it via SSH and opens a SOCKS proxy on Port 9000.

-`aws-proxies.py status` shows all running EC2 Instances, its InstnaceID, PublicIP, GroupID and SOCKS proxy port.
+`aws-proxies.py status` shows all running EC2 Instances, its State, InstanceID, PublicIP, GroupID and SOCKS proxy port.

 `aws-proxies.py ssh -k name-ssh` connects via SSH and opens a SOCKS proxy to all EC2 instances, to which no SSH tunnel exists yet.